 Refiner Pros

-- Custom dashboards for different team needs
+- Custom dashboards configurable per team role

 Refiner Cons